MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Frequently asked questions

 ### Why isn’t storyline available in our organization?
 Storyline is only supported in Viva Engage networks that [enforce Office 365 identity](/viva/engage/configure-your-viva-engage-network/enforce-office-365-identity).
-If your network doesn't enforce Office 365 identity or if you have a Viva Engage Basic network, storyline isn't available to your organization.
+If your network doesn't enforce Office 365 identity, or if you have a Viva Engage Basic network, storyline isn't available to your organization.

 ### Who can see storyline content?
 Storyline content is visible to any internal user who has access to Viva Engage.
 Guests can't see storyline content.